Peacehaven Community School's Admissions Officer is Mrs Sarah Daniels.

-Main Round Appeals (entry into Year 7 September 2018): April 2017 (date to be confirmed).
+Main Round Appeals (entry into Year 7 September 2021): 1st April 2021.
 In-Year Appeals: You have 25 school days to submit an appeal from the date of the refusal of a school place.

 A letter will be sent giving details of when your appeal will be heard by an independent appeal panel.
 You will be given 10 days’ notice unless you have agreed to a shorter notice period.